DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### Why is there the need for over-collateralization?

-- [ ]  Over-collateralization helps to find bugs in the smart-contracts.
+- [ ]  Over-collateralization helps to find bugs in the smart-contracts
-- [ ]  Over-collateralization helps to increase the interest rates for lenders.
+- [ ]  Over-collateralization helps to increase the interest rates for lenders
 - [x]  Over-collateralization is needed to cover potential losses in case of default.
-The extra collateral helps to cover the loan in case the loan value exceeds the value of collateral.
+The extra collateral helps to offset the volatility of asset, providing extra security
 - [ ]  None of these

-Hint: NoHint
+Hint: Volatility

-Explanation: Over-collateralization is when you put up more collateral than what is needed to cover a loan.
-This extra collateral can help to cover potential losses in case of default.
-Having over-collateralization can help to reduce the risk of default and ensures the security of assets.
+Explanation: When you over-collateralize, you're putting up more collateral than what's necessary to cover a loan.
+This extra collateral can help to cover potential losses in case of default, and to offset the volatility of the asset.

 Sub Topics: why-do-we-lending-borrowing